majodev/physiogame/README.md

 The grunt task `grunt build` takes care of all js/css minifying and assets/templates copying to the folder `build`.

+<h2>Release</h2>
+It's possible to do release builds for node-webkit via <a href="https://github.com/mllrsohn/grunt-node-webkit-builder">grunt-node-webkit-builder</a> for Windows, Mac and Linux in one step.
+Here's how it works:

+`grunt release`

+That's it!
+Easy huh?!

 <h3>Why almond?</h3>
 Even though there is no require (from node-webkit) in the global namespace during startup, a normal r.js optimized build will crash in node-webkit!
 I'm using <a href="https://github.com/jrburke/almond">almond</a> to tackle these build problems for node-webkit (furthermore the result is 2kb smaller).